Powered by

 • 20-inch alloy wheels

-Keen eyed readers would note the extreme similarity in size between the Chery Tiggo 9 and the Jaecoo J8, and indeed, the models look to be the same car under the skin.
+Keen eyed readers would note the extreme similarity in size between the Chery Tiggo 9 and the five-seat exclusives Jaecoo J8 and Omoda 9.
+Indeed, all three Chery-derived models share the same platform.

 The result is a staggering claimed combined output of 315kW / 580Nm, and, thanks to its 34kWh Lithium-ion battery, the Tiggo 9 also claims a combined range of 1250km and an EV-only range of 170km.
 Both figures are measured to generous NEDC testing standards.